-While the purpose of Lent isn’t to make worshipers feel sad, it’s important that they understand why the church takes time each year to remember the season.
+Although the purpose of Lent isn’t to make worshipers feel sad, it’s important that they understand why the Church takes time each year to remember the season.
 Worshipers ideally recognize that Lent is a time for focusing on their need for a Savior so they can appreciate Jesus’ sacrifice on Good Friday and His resurrection on Easter.
-Working aspects of Lent into members’ worship, home life, and personal reflection can help them turn to the cross each day during Lent.
+Working aspects of Lent into members’ worship, home life, and personal reflection can help them return to the cross each day during Lent.

 The music your church uses during worship can have a profound effect on the tone of the service.
 A hymn’s key signature can determine whether the hymn feels joyful or forlorn.
 The tempo determines whether the hymn feels energetic or plodding.
 The text determines the theme to which worshipers associate the emotions the music creates.

 Pay special attention to the music you use during Lenten worship services.
 Deliberately choose music to support the sermon’s theme.
 Then share the hymns with members throughout the week.
 Printing the texts in bulletin inserts for members to take home can help them remember the mood of this sacred season throughout all six weeks of it.